-What are Varicose and Spider Vein Disease?
+What causes Varicose and Spider Veins?

 Varicose veins are large, bulging, and dilated veins that protrude out of the skin’s surface.
 They often look like large masses of twisted, knotted, and tangled ropes or branches, and they might be blue, green, purple, or skin-colored.
 Varicose veins are essentially unhealthy blood vessels with excessive blood, usually caused by an underlying circulatory disorder called “chronic venous insufficiency.”